Ananda Central College: History

 In 1963, A. Thrimavithana was appointed as the principal and he changed the school time only for morning session (previously morning and evening sessions).
 He took over the provincial educational office land to the school.
 In 1965, W. Thambavita was appointed as the principal to school and this time GCE A/L Science and Arts Sections were established.
 The number of students in the school was increased up to 1,500.
 New laboratories, two story buildings, commerce lab were built at this time.
 During that time with 10 donors in the vicinity of school built the library, while the teachers and students prepared the ground for construction.
 During Thambavita's time the school achieved a significant progress of education and sports.

 After Tambavita's time, in 1978 P. Jinadasa became the principal.
 During his time the school became a Central College.
 Rupa Karunathilaka Auditorium was built at this time.
 The playground was built by filing a huge marshy land.
 During this time also the school achieved many progress on educational achievements such as many students were selected to university studies on science and mathematics.

 In 1981, Thamara Saman Deepika who was a student of the school won the all island badminton tournament and progressed up to national, and international level.
 In 1985, the school was selected to hold Mahapola 10th Anniversary which was a prominent event.

 1986, G. A. Somadasa became the principal of the school.
 During this time the school became a nominated as a National School.
 After his time, in 1996, G. Jinadasa was appointed as the school principal on a temporary basis.

 In 1997, B. H. Ariyadasa (a former student of the college) became the principal.
 He got a change in location of employment and Danasiri Silva joined as the principal.

 Subsequent to those initial leader's leading the school, many other principals led the school.

 In addition to the Ananda Central College – Elpitiya, adjacently a primary school was there which was named as Elpitiya Buddhist Mix School (BTS).
 During 1970, the principal of that school, J. Kariyawasam made this school as a trial primary school for Ananda Central College – Elpitiya, but was not legally connected.
 After Kariyawasam, K.C.
 Perera and D.S.
 Maginarachchi became principals of the primary school.
 In 1979 the primary school legally combined with Ananda Central College- Elpitiya, during P. Jinadasa's time.

+A milstone of the cadet platoon was marked with the utmost dedication of Late Major Anil Priyantha who died in Rantambe while participating in an exercise in Loggal Oya where he was attacked by a crocodile.
+He rendered an immence service to build up the cadet billet with the support of Mr. Meththaananda who later became the principal.